Somerville House: History

 The Brisbane High School for Girls (later to be known as Somerville House) was established with 39 students in the basement of the Baptist City Tabernacle at 183 Wickham Terrace, by Eliza Fewings in October 1899.
 The early school consisted of a large Assembly hall, drill hall, and a number of separate classrooms, with the four founding boarders living with Fewings at her home, "Glen Olive", in Toowong.
 Fewings, who had previously been Headmistress of the Brisbane Girls Grammar School, but after being dismissed, decided to open her own school, she aimed to create a school community where girls could be educated and equipped with social graces, and would be able to take a leading role in the management of the nation.
 Based on English models, within three years it became the largest girls' secondary school in Queensland, with 150 students.

 In 1900, the boarders moved to "Whytecliffe" at Albion, a property which still stands in Whytecliffe Street.
 In July 1903, the boarders were moved again, this time to "Garth House" on Wickham Terrace, which was closer to the Day School.
-Early in 1906, after Miss Fewings returned from a trip abroad, the boarding students were relocated once more to "Cheltenham", which was situated in what is now Jephson Street, Toowong.
+Early in 1906, after Fewings returned from a trip abroad, the boarding students were relocated once more to "Cheltenham", which was situated in what is now Jephson Street, Toowong.